ProjectEvergreen/greenwood/www/pages/docs/index.md

 With Greenwood installed, you can run its CLI to generate your site.
 The principal commands available are:
 - `greenwood develop`: Starts a local development server for your project.
 - `greenwood build`: Generates a production build of your project for just static assets.
-- `greenwood serve`: Generates a production build of your project and runs it on a NodeJS based web server, for both static and server renderer pages.
+- `greenwood serve`: Starts a server to host the output of the Greenwood build command with NodeJS.
+For convenience on your host, this can be achieved with `npx @greenwood/cli serve`.
+    - For SSG, you only need the _public/_ output directory.
+    - For SSR, you need the _public/_ output directory and the project's _greenwood.config.js_ file (if applicable).
 - `greenwood eject`: Ejects CLI configurations (Just Rollup right now) to your working directory for more advanced customization.
 [YMMV](https://www.howtogeek.com/693183/what-does-ymmv-mean-and-how-do-you-use-it/).

 You can define npm scripts in _package.json_ like so to automate your workflows.
 You also need to define a `type` field with the value of `module`: